Berlin–Dresden railway: Construction

 On 20 September 2017, an interactive information point was opened in the former train dispatcher's house at Lichtenrade station, providing information about the construction project.
 The construction work itself began in October 2017 with preparatory measures, including felling trees between Lichtenrade and the city limits.
 From November 2017, a temporary pedestrian bridge was built at the Säntisstraße railway crossing.
 The level crossing was closed on 29 March 2018.

 The Marienfelde computer-based interlocking went into operation on 3 April 2018.
 It controls the track systems, which initially continue to be operated jointly by the S-Bahn and long-distance railways (freight transport).
 In addition to the new train control system (Zugbeeinflussungssystem S-Bahn Berlin, ZBS), the old Punktförmige Zugbeeinflussung (PZB) train control system is still used.
 The transition zone extends from Attilastrasse station to Lichtenrade station.
 In this context, the former Attilastraße halt was converted into a full station and Mariendorf (BMD) junction was closed.
 On 2 December 2018, the transition zone (including ZBS) was extended to Blankenfelde, while maintaining the PZB on the shared line to Mahlow station.

 With the installation of the last element of a noise barrier at the Wolziger Zeile railway crossing in Berlin-Lichtenrade in the presence of the DB Infrastructure Board member, Ronald Pofalla, and the coordinator of TEN projects at the European Union, Mathieu Grosch, on 5 February 2019, construction of the Dresden Railway in the south of Berlin began.
 The planned total cost at the start of construction were estimated at around €560 million.

-The Berlin Hbf to Blankenfelde section is scheduled to go into operation in December 2025.
+The Berlin Hbf to Blankenfelde section went into operation in December 2025.
 The remainder of the second phase of construction is scheduled to be commissioned in December 2028.